TobiasMetzlaff/GeneralizedChebyshev/readme.txt

 The first time running

     read("GeneralizedChebyshev.mpl"):
-    with(GeneralizedChebyshev);
+    with(GeneralizedChebyshev):

 can output an error.
 In this case, save everything, close Maple and reopen it.
-To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the worksheet and run the above command.
+To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the current worksheet and run the above commands.

 Problems/Questions: